What you may not know about rewarding a dog’s fear or aggression

 Can treats reinforce a dog’s fear or aggression?

-A person that posted a comment on our blog asked us such a good question in response to our article, 5 Harsh Realities of Treating Dog Aggression that we thought it was worth a blog post.
+A recent blog comment sparked an interesting question in response to our article, 5 Harsh Realities of Treating Dog Aggression, which we thought was worth a blog post.
 The question came after a statement that treats can’t reinforce (strengthen or cause it to repeat) fear.
 The poster asked if we would mind explaining why/how an emotion cannot be reinforced/rewarded.

-A common idea of reinforcement works is like this: rewarding a dog after a dog has performed a behavior will cause that behavior to thereby reinforcing it.
+The concept of reinforcement works is like this: rewarding a dog after it has performed a behavior will cause that behavior to be reinforced, in other words, the dog is more likely to repeat the behavior the next time under the same or similar conditions.
 So what happens if you give a fearful dog a treat?
 Does it not cause the fear to be strengthened?
-It is a legitimate question, but it’s not that straight forward.
+It is a legitimate question, but it’s not that straightforward.

 classical-conditioning